agateau/mup/README.md

 - `reference`: Set to true if the converter is the reference implementation for the format it handles.
 A reference converter will be selected by default if available

-# Requirements

-Mandatory Python modules:

-- PyQt5 (including PyQt5 WebKit, which can be in a separate package)
-- yaml
-- pyxdg

-Optional Python modules (for internal converters):

-- markdown
-- docutils

-Optional tools (for external converters):

-- pandoc
-- ronn
-- groff, for man pages
-- asciidoc

-## Installation

-Run `./setup.py install` as root.

 ## Contributing